Why so much?

 4) Cost of living

-We are currently at a point where the Euro is at it’s lowest point in years.
+We are currently at a point where the Euro is at dropping against the dollar.
 So while that’s has been a great help, you can’t count on currency markets doing what you’d like them to do.

 5) Social Security